2026

 View All Judges

-“The Lloyds Bank British Business Excellence Awards are the gold standard in business awards.
+“The Lloyds British Business Excellence Awards are the gold standard in business awards.
 We were really honoured to have won best New Business in 2022.
 The stringent entry requirements, the pitch process and the quality of the judging panel meant that the win was all the more meaningful to us.
 Up against over 10 other finalists we were delighted to have come out on top and the judges feedback was extremely powerful.
 The team at the BBEA have ensured to keep in close contact with us and recently hosted a winners Luncheon where we got to network with other businesses some of whom we plan to work with.
 Winning this award has given our business both national and international renown”

 Samantha Faiers, Co-Founder, Revive Collagen

-The Lloyds British Business Excellence Awards 2024 Winners
+The Lloyds British Business Excellence Awards 2025

 Our Sponsors and Partners